persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 .. image:: deterministic_design_of_experiment.png
     :align: center

-The minimum and the maximum values are computed automatically from the range of the distribution of the variables.
+The minimum and the maximum default values are defined either as the range of the distribution or as a 5% quantile and a 95% quantile of the distribution depending on the distribution type.
 The number of used values per variable is by default 2.

 Click on **Finish** button.
 A new item with a default name appears in the study